Changing people who don’t want to change? Is it even possible? Here are some options if you are stuck in a situation where changing people is hard.

 When we change our own perspective and actions, other people are more likely to change.
 A great example of this is shown in this 5-minute video Changing People Who Don’t Want to Change.

 I tailor the training to the group and the situation.
-Behavioural science and real life testing provide the tools I use.
+Behavioural science and real-life testing provide the basis for the tools I use and the courses I design.
 Often, the participants on a course feel resentful or that it is a waste of their time.
 As a mediator, I know the first step is to listen and discover out what they need and want.
+More tips on managing difficult people.

-After a restructuring, the factory workers were so unhappy about the way the supervisors were treating them that the union approached management to get training for the supervisors.
+After restructuring, the factory workers were so unhappy about the way the supervisors were treating them that the union approached management to get training for the supervisors.
 The supervisors were very defensive and resistant.
+Senior management despaired of changing people who didn’t want to change.

-A month later, I visited the factory, and at all the supervisors’ workstations, I saw the cards.
+A month later, I visited the factory.
+At all the supervisors’ workstations, I saw the cards.
+They said it was a secret reminder of what they had learned.
 Morale had improved dramatically, as had productivity.
-For a copy of the cards, and regular information on managing conflict, click here.